Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation

 \subsection{Variational Formulation for Log-Partition Estimation}

-In the following, we will introduce the variational approach to the log-partition problem by \cite{bach_sum--squares_2022}.
+In the following, we will introduce the variational approach to the log-partition problem by \cite{bach_sum--squares_2025}.
 We will first start with the simpler optimization setting.
 Let $\calP(\calX)$ be the space of probability measures on $\calX$.
 We start with the formulation

-which converts a finite-dimensional non-concave optimization problem into an infinite-dimensional convex optimization problem.
-To apply the approach by \cite{bach_sum--squares_2022}, we need to approximate the function $f$ by a model of the form
+which converts a finite-dimensional non-concave maximization problem into an infinite-dimensional concave maximization problem.
+To apply the approach by \cite{bach_sum--squares_2025}, we need to approximate the function $f$ by a model of the form

 where $H$ is a Hermitian matrix and $\varphi: \calX \to \bbC^N$ is a suitable feature map.
 For example, for $d=1$, if $f$ is periodic and we use Fourier features $\varphi(x) = (1, e^{ix}, \hdots, e^{(N-1)ix})^\top$, then $H$ can be determined by trigonometric interpolation, see also \cite{woodworth_non-convex_2022}.